-Cystic fibrosis is most common in Caucasians of northern European descent.
+Cystic fibrosis is most common in Caucasians of northern European descent [source: Disabled World].
 In the United States, approximately 30,000 people are diagnosed with cystic fibrosis, with 1,000 new cases each year.
-The condition occurs in approximately 1 out of 3,000 live births in North America.
+The condition occurs in approximately 1 out of 3,500 live births in North America.
 Cystic fibrosis is slightly more common in the United Kingdom, with the condition occurring in 1 in 2,400 live births.
-About 25 percent of the population are carriers for cystic fibrosis. [source: Disabled World].
+About 1 in 25 people carries the gene for cystic fibrosis [source: Disabled World].